tardate/LittleArduinoProjects/Kraft/WyLed/README.md

 # #483 WyLed!

 .. when you allow an exploration of a chip (TM1638) to get a little out of hand!
-The WyLed free-form sculture reacts to sound and blinks a 4-digit LED display.
+The WyLed free-form sculpture reacts to sound and blinks a 4-digit LED display.
 An ATTiny85 provides a little brain, and the TM1638 handles all input and output.

 ![Build](./assets/WyLed_build.jpg?raw=true)